 Objective & Description

-The objective of this Technical Assignment (TA) is to develop a standardized methodology based on a common language at the regional level, to collect, manage, share, compare and analyze data on an ongoing basis to support decision-making processes related to sustainable risk assessment and management and building resilience capacity of the coastal regions of West Africa and Cameroon.
-Specifically, the objectives of the project were to:
+The objective of this Technical Assignment (TA) is to develop a standardized methodology, based on a common regional language, to collect, manage, share, compare, and analyze data continuously.
+This methodology will support decision-making processes related to sustainable risk assessment, management, and the enhancement of resilience in the coastal regions of West Africa and Cameroon.

-¥ Develop the planning and communication documents
+• Develop planning and communication documents.

 Services provided by WE&B